rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 This may take a couple minutes as the client on the device has backed off from constantly trying to reconnect to IoT Core.
 You can monitor the IoT Core console "Configuration & state history" pane to see when the config has been pushed and acknoledged by the device.

-### Verify the device "heartbeat" in Mender Server and Cloud IoT Core
+### Verify the device "Heartbeat & Config" in Mender Server and Cloud IoT Core

-You can confirm the same from the Google Cloud Console as below under latest activity.
+You can confirm the same from the Google Cloud Console as below under Configuration & state history.

 ![image alt text](images/Mender-on6.png)